-Urinary tract infection (UTI) is one of the most common infections especially in children.
-It is estimated that 8% of girls and 2% of boys will experience at least one episode of UTI by age 7, and recurrence occurs in 12-30% of them within a year (1).
-Septicemia, renal scarring and end-stage renal dysfunction are the severe complications of UTIs.
-They are important causes of morbidity and mortality during the first two years of life (2).
+Urinary tract infection (UTI) is one of the most common infections, especially in children.
+It is estimated that 8% of girls and 2% of boys will experience at least one episode of UTI by age seven, and recurrence occurs in 12-30% of them within a year.1 Septicemia, renal scarring, and end-stage renal dysfunction are the severe complications of UTIs.
+They are important causes of morbidity and mortality during the first two years of life.2

-Throughout the years, an increasing antimicrobial-resistant trend among urinary tract infections in children was noted (3).
-In particular, UTI among hospitalized children has an increasing trend of antibiotic resistance (4).
-In recent studies, a high prevalence of antibiotic resistance in pediatric urinary tract infection was reported among Asian countries.
-(5,6) Extensively drug-resistant (XDR) is defined as culture isolates with sensitivity limited only to two or fewer antimicrobial agents.
-(7) Difficulty in the clinical management of this condition has raised an important concern.
+Throughout recent years, an increasing antimicrobial-resistant trend among UTIs in children has been noted.3 In particular, UTI among hospitalized children has an increasing trend of antibiotic resistance.4 In recent studies, a high prevalence of antibiotic resistance in pediatric UTI was reported among Asian countries.^{5,6} Extensively drug-resistant (XDR) is defined as culture isolates with sensitivity limited only to two or fewer antimicrobial agents.7 Difficulty in the clinical management of this condition has raised an important concern.
 We aim to present the treatment outcome of XDR gram-negative UTI among hospitalized children in a tertiary government institution and determine factors that are associated with poor clinical response.
-This study was conducted in a low-middle income country (Philippines), where a national antibiotic pattern was currently reinforced.
-All included patients in the study were in-patient and being treated with IV antibiotics.
-Hence, self medication is unlikely.
-However, in the community, there is a possibility that these pateitns may have been previously self medicated with oral antibiotics, although this was difficult to capture from a retrospective data collection.
+This study was conducted in a low-middleincome country (Philippines), where a national antibiotic pattern is currently reinforced.
+All included patients in the study were in-patient and being treated with intravenous antibiotics; hence, self-medication is unlikely.
+However, in the community, there is a possibility that these patients may have been previously self-medicated with oral antibiotics, although this was difficult to capture from a retrospective data collection.